joereynolds/joereynolds.github.io/_posts/2018-07-07-you-dont-need-vimwiki.md

 - article-4.md - A description of what article-4 is
 ```

+(this can be generated from within vim by going into insert mode and doing
+`<c-r>=glob('**/*')`)

-From here, you can easily browser articles by pressing `gf` to edit the file your cursor is on.
+From here, you can easily browse articles by pressing `gf` to edit the file
+your cursor is on.

-I usually use the jumplist (`<c-o>`, `<c-i>`, see `:help jumplist` for more) to go back and forth
+I usually use the jumplist (`<c-o>`, `<c-i>`, see `:help jumplist` for more) to
-between the article and index page.
+go back and forth between the article and index page.

 ## 2. Manage todo lists

-I am a big todo list fan but that is one thing that I do not use vim for.
+I am a fan of todo lists but that is one thing that I do not use vim for.

-There's a few different kinds of TODO lists, and I treat them differently:
+There're a few different kinds of TODO lists, and I treat them differently:

 ### TODOs in code